 Since I’ve only spent a few weeks exploring Scotland.
 I’ve teamed up with Craig a local hiker from Scotland who runs Explore Outdoors HQ.
 He brings you five of the best hikes in Scotland, that you can complete in a day’s walk.

-So whether you’re looking for a challenging mountain hike or a more sedate coastline stroll, here are the top five day hikes for you to try next time you’re in Scotland.
+Whether you’re looking for a challenging mountain hike or a more sedate coastline stroll, here are the top five day hikes for you to try next time you’re in Scotland.
 Perfect ideas if you are travelling around Scotland on a road trip.

 1. Arthur’s Seat, Edinburgh